What is Scrum?

 Besides this, the Scrum Master is just the helper of the team.
 Whether it is the PO that requires help or the Dev Team, the Scrum Master is there to take over the responsibility.
 The scrum master ensures that every opportunity for improvement is communicated to the scrum team and that the retrospective produces a clear set of results that can be implemented.

 The above is the basic role description in a Scrum Team.
 Further, let’s have a look at Scrum Events.

 Scrum Teams work in so-called Sprints.

 Somehow you can compare it to running towards a Sprint Goal at a sustainable pace.
 The Sprint starts right after the previous Sprint conclusion and lasts between a week and a month.
-Usually, it is one or two-week cycles.
-Throughout the duration of a Sprint, it is not allowed to make any changes, which could endanger the goal of the Sprint.
+Usually, it is a one or two-week cycle.
+Throughout a Sprint, it is not allowed to make any changes, which could endanger the goal of the Sprint.
 This is why any request for features needs to wait till (a least) the following Sprint.

 How does a typical Scrum Sprint work?

-Sprints last between a week and top a month, start with Sprint Planning, Daily Scrum Meetings, the actual development work, the Sprint Review, and the Sprint Retrospective.
+Sprints last a week and top a month, starting with Organizing The Backlog, Sprint Planning, Daily Scrum Meetings, the actual development work, the Sprint Review, and the Sprint Retrospective.
 The next Sprint begins right after the conclusions of the previous one.
 The whole Sprint lifecycle is illustrated below.

 CodeCoda development teams work entirely based on proven ways of management of software development projects.
-Either Scrum or Kanban, high quality software is a must, and deeply rooted in our company culture.
+Therefore, either Scrum or Kanban, high-quality software is a must and deeply rooted in our company culture.